coryBove/music/randomIdeas/INFLUENCES.md

 My closest, expansive group of friends.
 You really mean the world to me.
 I will be adding to this.

+To all of the people who have had the patience to listen to me jam and practice.
+To everyone who I have had the pleasure of jamming with, and to everyone who has had the patience to to hear the same question I ask everyone: "Wanna jam!?"

 ### emergency responders / healthcare workers